How to Create a Mobile App: A Complete Development Guide

 • Increase in-app purchases.
 Users who engage with advertisements are more likely to spend money on additional items within the app.

 • Improve engagement.
-Ads that are tailored to match with your app integrate seamlessly with the user experience and help user engagement and retainment.
+Ads that are tailored to match your app integrate seamlessly with the user experience, helping to boost user engagement and retention.

 Disadvantages: